MuBadawy/Tensorflow-based-SeaTurtle-Detection/README.md

 If you encounter errors, please check out the Appendix: it has a list of errors that I ran in to while setting up my object detection classifier.
 You can also trying Googling the error.
 There is usually useful information on Stack Exchange or in TensorFlow’s Issues on GitHub.

+# Acknowledgement
+This tutorial is totally based on the work done by Edje Electronics and you can follow his work through this [video] https://www.youtube.com/watch?v=Rgpfk6eYxJA

 ## Appendix: Common Errors
 It appears that the TensorFlow Object Detection API was developed on a Linux-based operating system, and most of the directions given by the documentation are for a Linux OS.
 Trying to get a Linux-developed software library to work on Windows can be challenging.
 There are many little snags that I ran in to while trying to set up tensorflow-gpu to train an object detection classifier on Windows 10.
 This Appendix is a list of errors I ran in to, and their resolutions.